feltcute/ModdingDocsMGD/Doc/Reference/CombatOnly/MonsterChecks.rst

 **IfMonsterOrgasm**
 --------------------
-Checks if the current monster’s arousal will make them cum.
+Checks if the current monster's arousal will make them cum.

 .. code-block:: javascript